Don’t worry if something goes wrong with your windows. This article lists a number of common problems and gives you tips on how to fix them.

 - Leave to dry for at least a week before painting.

-There are a number of ways to fix scratches on your double glazed sealed units:
+There are a number of ways to repair scratches on your double glazed sealed units:

-Fill in the scratch with a resin that you can buy at most motor accessory shops or good DIY store.
+Fill in the scratch with a resin that you can buy at most motor accessory shops or your local DIY store.
 They may also sell special kits for dealing with window/windscreen scratches.

 Polish the scratch out using a clean, lint-free cloth dampened with a very fine abrasive such as Ceria (cerium oxide) or Jeweller’s Rouge (iron oxide).
 Don’t use household abrasive cream cleaners as they will scratch the surrounding glass.